pipeforce/pipeforce.github.io/docs/guides/apps/010_apps-intro.md

 ## What is an App?

-In PIPEFORCE, an app groups together resources like scripts, templates, configurations and others to solve a certain business task.
+An app in PIPEFORCE is like an app for mobile phones.
+Such an app groups together resources like scripts, templates, configurations and others to solve a certain business task.
 Any pipeline, form or workflow etc. is part of exactly one app.

 An app can be shared with others on the marketplace.